 Turning to Hornblow’s comments that he ordered the US navy band “to help the populace celebrate” and gave instructions for flags to be spread “all over the tall navy building”, he made the following points:

-Admiral Wilson concluded his letter with the request that Hornblow treat his comments as being “entirely confidential” and avoid using his name “in connection with anything . . . written herein to you”.
-He would have preferred Hornblow to leave his name out of Fake Armistice altogether, disliking “very much to see [it] in print in any connection”, but conceded that this would have been asking too much.
-3a
+Admiral Wilson concluded his letter with the request that Hornblow treat his responses as being entirely confidential and avoid using his name in connection with anything . . . written herein to you.
+He would have preferred Hornblow to leave his name out of Fake Armistice altogether, disliking very much to see [it] in print in any connection, but conceded that this would have been asking too much.
+A2.1

 Hornblow replied nine days later.
-What happened on 7 November 1918, he believed, did not reflect unfavourably on Wilson “in any way”.
-On the contrary, it showed that his “position in the matter was . . . entirely blameless and, in fact, praiseworthy” – a circumstance Hornblow said he had “endeavored to make . . . clear” throughout the article.
-He promised to “put to use all the corrections” Wilson had made and avoid “any manner of injustice” to him and his part in the False Armistice, but if the Admiral insisted on being kept out of the article Hornblow promised to “throw the whole thing in the basket”.
-1iii
+What happened on 7 November 1918, he felt, did not reflect unfavourably on Wilson in any way.
+On the contrary, it showed that his position in the matter was . . . entirely blameless and, in fact, praiseworthy – a circumstance Hornblow said he had endeavored to make . . . clear throughout the article.
+He promised to use all the corrections and avoid any manner of injustice to him and his part in the False Armistice, but if the Admiral insisted on being kept out of the article Hornblow promised to throw the whole thing in the basket.
+A1.6

 There was evidently no wish for Hornblow to go to that length: amended to accommodate the Admiral’s (and Roy Howard’s) criticisms, Fake Armistice was published in November 1921 under the new title of Amazing Armistice.

-b) Amended statements about Admiral Wilson in Amazing Armistice
+b) Amended references to Admiral Wilson in Amazing Armistice, November 1921

 Hornblow removed the Fake Armistice impressions that the Admiral had authorised Howard to send the peace news across the Atlantic and had taken steps to make sure it would be cleared by the Brest censors.
-The statements that he had reacted wildly to the armistice news and ordered the navy band into the town square to celebrate the news were also changed.
-And the sentence about flags and bunting on the US Navy Headquarters was deleted.
+He also changed the wording about his ‘wild’ reaction to the armistice news and sending the navy band into the town square to celebrate the news; and deleted the sentence about flags and bunting on the US Navy Headquarters.

 Desirous that the people of Brest learn of it, Admiral Wilson despatched an orderly to bulletin the tidings in the public square, where the naval band happened to be giving its weekly concert.

-For the tenth anniversary of the False Armistice, Admiral Wilson apparently overcame his reluctance to have his name “appear in print” and agreed to be interviewed about 7 November 1918 events in Brest.
-Ironically, the reporter, Ralph H. Turner, was a United Press correspondent.
+For the tenth anniversary of the False Armistice, Admiral Wilson overcame his reluctance to have his name “appear in print” and agreed to be interviewed about 7 November 1918 events in Brest.
+Ironically, his interviewer, Ralph H. Turner, was a United Press correspondent.

 By now retired, the Admiral and his wife were living in Tulsa, Oklahoma, not far from their daughter Ruth and her husband Patrick J. Hurley (soon to become Secretary of War in President Herbert Hoover’s administration).
-The account of his interview, which was printed in the California Madera Daily Tribune and Madera Mercury, is brief and its details entirely uncontroversial:
+The interview-story, which was printed in the California Madera Daily Tribune and Madera Mercury, is brief and entirely uncontroversial:

 “As Wilson tells the story, it was a routine day in Brest . . . .
 The admiral was in constant communication with Captain R. H. Jackson, then naval attache in the American embassy in Paris.
 Jackson sent daily, sometimes hourly, reports.